genomehubs/genomehubs-ui/src/client/static/landing.md

 :::

 The values in this GenomeHub are shown alongside a color-coding system to indicate which are based on :span[direct]{.direct} measurements, which are inferred from :span[descendant]{.descendant} taxa and which are inferred from sibling taxa via a shared :span[ancestor]{.ancestor}.
 For this last category, tooltips provide details of the common ancestral rank to provide an indication of how reliable the estimate may be, e.g. :tooltip[:span[ancestor]{.ancestor}]{title="family" arrow placement="right"}.

----

-## Data sources

-The data in :hub have been collated from the following sources:

-::report{report="sources"}